Dr. Todd EcklundVice-President of Instruction and Economic Development361email@example.com

 faculty member with the Mathematics Division at CBC.
 College Mathematics

 Courses which he is currently teaching are Intermediate Algebra, College Algebra, Mathematics for Business

 & Social Sciences, Calculus for Business & Social Sciences, and Calculus I & II.
-In addition to teaching, Mr. Villarreal also helps provide academic advising for students, works with mathematics faculty to review and develop division policies and course curriculum, and serves as the
+In addition to teaching, Mr. Villarreal also works with mathematics faculty to review and develop division policies and course curriculum, and serves as the

 learning by listening to his colleague and former Chemistry professor, Mr.